AmanRastogiJM/LIGGGHTS_reaction/README.md

 fix id group reaction initial_concentration C0 pre_exponent A activation_energy Ea maximum_conversion Cmax model type exponent keywords args

 keywords
-  model #default=0
+  - model #default=0
-    -type values = 0 or 1 or 2
+   - type values = 0 or 1 or 2
-    -exponent values should be positive
+   - exponent values should be positive
-  heat_reaction #calculate heat reaction flag, default=no
+  - heat_reaction #calculate heat reaction flag, default=no
     -values = yes or no
     -if yes, then H_R (heat of reaction in J/g) has to be provided